baigm-tur/report_generator/README.md

-# Employee Report Generator
+# Trainer Report Generator

-A professional application for generating standardized reports based on employee performance data.
+A professional application for generating standardized reports based on trainer performance data.
 This tool allows you to:

-- Upload CSV data containing employee performance metrics
+- Upload CSV data containing trainer performance metrics
-- Select specific employees from the uploaded data
+- Select specific trainers from the uploaded data
 - Automatically populate form fields from the CSV data
 - Customize all aspects of the report
 - Generate a formatted markdown report